Inist-CNRS/lodex/README.md

 This software is [CeCILL license](https://github.com/Inist-CNRS/lodex/blob/master/LICENSE).
 You can  use, modify and/ or redistribute the software under the terms of the CeCILL license.

+We also use the following icons :

+Big data by Eliricon from the Noun Project bubble chart by Kirby Wu from the Noun Project diagram by TheFit Project from the Noun Project
+Heat Map by Sophia Bai from the Noun Project
+Pie Chart by Gregor Cresnar from the Noun Project Radar Chart by Agus Purwanto from the Noun Project statistics by Creative Stall from the Noun Project Globe by alrigel from the Noun Project

+Thanks to the noun project and their respective creators